lscsoft/lalsuite/CONTRIBUTING.md

 ### Continuous integration

 GitLab runs continuous integration (CI) pipelines on LALSuite to ensure that it builds and passes its test suite on a wide variety of platforms.
-There are 2 main CI pipelines:
+The two CI pipelines of interest to developers are:

-1. The push CI pipeline runs whenever you push commit(s) to your LALSuite fork.
+1. The *push* CI pipeline runs whenever you push commit(s) to your LALSuite fork.
 This pipeline performs some basic checks that LALSuite still builds and passes its tests with your changes: